CS2103AUG2016-W11-C4/main/docs/UserGuide.md

 In general, you may use this format to add tasks with various parameters.<br>
 `add NAME [by DEADLINE] [from START_TIME to END_TIME] [repeat PATTERN FREQUENCY] [tag TAG...]`

- * Words in lower case are the keywords for setting the task parameters (e.g. use "by" to set deadline for task)
+ * Words in lower case are the keywords for specifying what details you want to input for the task  (e.g. use `by` to set deadline for task)
- * Words in UPPER CASE are the parameters associated with the keyword.
-Replace the parameters with the information you want to set. (e.g. replace "DEADLINE" with "1 April" to set task deadline as 1 April)
+ * Words in UPPER CASE are the values associated with the keyword.
+Replace the placeholder (in capital letters) with the correct value that you want to set. (e.g. replace `DEADLINE` with `1 April` to set task deadline as 1 April)
- * Keywords and parameters surrounded by '[' and ']' are optional. (e.g. both "add project" and "add project by tomorrow" are valid commands)
+ * Keywords and values surrounded by `[` and `]` are optional. (e.g. both `add project` and `add project by tomorrow` are valid commands, as the deadline is optional)
- *Parameters followed by "..." can have multiple instances in one command. (e.g. "add project tag important tag work" will add a task with two tags, "important" and "work")
+ * Keywords followed by `"..."` can appear multiple times in one command. (e.g. `add project tag important tag work` will add a task with two tags, `important` and `work`)

 <br>